Kendari: Demographics

 Around 90 percent of Kendari's population are members of groups native to the region such as Tolaki, Muna, Buton, and Moronene; the rest are mostly migrants from other parts of Indonesia.
-There were 176,279 males and 174,806 females in the city in mid 2023.
-The population grew by 1.7 percent in 2020, with Baruga district growing the most (5.38 percent) while the Kambu district decreased the most, losing 0.9 percent of its population.
-The most densely populated district was the Kadia district with 5,488 people per square kilometer in 2023, while the least was Nambo.
-The most populated districts in 2023 were Poasia with 42,409 people and West Kendari with 42,374 people, while the least populated was Nambo, which has a population of 12,315 people.
-According to Statistics Indonesia, 189,534 people are considered part of the workforce as of 2020.
+There were 188,853 males and 186,976 females in the city in mid 2025.
+The population grew by 2.56 percent between 2024 and 2025, with Baruga district growing the most (6 percent) while the West Kendari district decreased the most, losing 0.36 percent of its population.
+The most densely populated district was the Kadia district with 5,652 people per square kilometre in 2025, while the least was Nambo, with 490.
+The most populated districts in 2025 were Poasia with 47,435 people and Puuwatu with 46,619 people, while the least populated was Nambo, which has a population of 12,946 people.
+According to Statistics Indonesia, 278,623 people are considered to be of working age (15 and over) as of 2025.
 Most of the city's population are Muslim, with considerable Christian, Buddhist, and Hindu minorities.